 Disclaimer: Informational statements regarding insurance coverage are for general description purposes only.
 These statements do not amend, modify or supplement any insurance policy.
 This website does not make any representations that coverage does or does not exist for any particular claim or loss, or type of claim or loss, under any policy.
 Whether coverage exists or does not exist for any particular claim or loss under any policy depends on the facts and circumstances involved in the claim or loss and all applicable policy wording.

-When most business owners think about how to keep their customers safe, things like security cameras, locks, and even security guards come to mind.
+When most businesses think about how to keep their customers safe, things like security cameras, locks, and even security guards come to mind.
 Maybe even a gruff-looking German Shepherd greeting customers at the front door!

-However, the real threat to your business won’t come from something or someone you can see - it will target your company’s data.
+However, in 2023, the real threat to your business won’t come from something or someone you can see - it will target your company’s data.
 That’s why understanding the role of cybersecurity - and the threat of a data breach - is so important.
+Understanding your Data Breach insurance coverage when it comes to an incident is critical in this day and age.

 Cybersecurity: Everything You Need to Know